 What can visitors see when they visit MOSH?
 In addition to core exhibits such as “Health in Motion” and “Atlantic Tails,” there are also traveling exhibits.
-“Dinosaurs Around the World” highlights the different types of dinosaurs and their history on our planet.
-This traveling exhibit runs through October 4, 2020.
+Check their website to see what exhibits are in-town while you visit.

-9. View Art at the Cummer Museum of Art and Gardens
+9. View Art at the Cummer Museum of Art & Gardens

 The Cummer Museum of Art & Gardens is the largest fine arts museum in Northeast Florida.
 Located in the Five Points area of the Riverside neighborhood, the museum fits right in with its eclectic neighbors.